Select your local site for products and services by region

 Just how simple?

 In our experience, it’s not uncommon for a balanced model to hold 20 or more investments.
 Some of these are core beta positions, some offer unique risk factors, some are tactical positions, and some are just redundant.
 Part of the portfolio consultant’s job is to uncover those redundancies and offer suggestions for consolidation.
-The golf analogy I often use: You’re only allowed 14 clubs in your bag so make sure each club has a role – having three drivers is wasteful.
-The same is true with investments: Don’t overcomplicate it, simple is often better.
+A golf analogy illustrates the point: You’re allowed only 14 clubs in your bag, so make sure each club has a role – having three drivers is wasteful.
+The same is true with investments: Don’t overcomplicate it; simple is often better.

 Source: FactSet; Natixis Investment Managers Solutions